-- Re-enrollment is defined as the completion and submission of the re-enrollment forms.
-This takes place when the applicant fills out and submits the registration forms on SchoolMint.
-Support to fill out forms on SchoolMint is available at the school office or at a school registration event.
-All students must be re-enrolled by mid-February of the prior school year.
-The deadline will fall two Fridays prior to the first Monday in March, which is February 19, 2021, for the 2021-22 school year. - Completion and submission of transportation and food service paperwork.
+Re-enrollment is defined as the completion and submission of the re-enrollment forms.
+This takes place when the current student's family fills out and submits the re-enrollment forms on SchoolMint.
+Support to fill out forms on SchoolMint is available at the school office or at a school re-enrollment event.
+All students rising to kinder through 12 grade must be re-enrolled by mid-February of the prior school year.
+All students rising to pre-K4 must confirm that they will re-enroll by mid February.
+Due to TEA guidelines, pre-K4 re-enrollment documentation will be made available April 1, 2022 for completion by April 30, 2022.

+- Completion and submission of transportation and food service paperwork.
 The initial selection of bus stops and income eligibility for food services are now included in the re-enrollment packet.
 Confirmation of the bus stops, bus schedules, and if there are changes to income eligibility takes place at the engagement / orientation events held by the schools over the summer. - Re-enrollment is official when the student arrives for the first day of class of the new school year.
 All families must keep the school informed if re-enrollment plans change.